Gaarv/didomi-data-challenge/README.md

 │   ├── __init__.py
 │   ├── app.py           # application entrypoint (main)
-│   ├── core             # core components (spark session, logs, configuration) │   ├── data             # provided input data for local mode │   ├── jobs             # Spark jobs
+│   ├── core             # core components (spark session, logs, configuration) │   ├── data             # provided input data for the challenge │   ├── jobs             # Spark jobs
 │   ├── lib              # additionnal libs / jars needed
 │   ├── repositories     # classes and functions used to interact with data sources │   ├── schemas          # dataframes schemas
-│   └── tests            # tests for the application (run spark jobs) ├── docker
+│   └── tests            # tests for the application (run spark jobs locally) ├── docker
 │   ├── Dockerfile       # Dockerfile used to run the application │   └── Dockerfile.test  # Dockerfile used to test the application